opennem/nemweb/docs/index.rst

 Welcome to nemweb's documentation!
 ==================================

 This is a python package to directly download and process AEMO files from http://www.nemweb.com.au/.
-The package donwloads the nemweb files and inserts the tables with in a local sqlite database.
+Main module within the package dowloads the nemweb files and inserts the tables with into a local sqlite database.

 The key modules are found below: